Oliver's Cornwall

 Interest

 Par: Once a busy place when the china clay works were operating at capacity and the harbour was used to ship out the finished product.
 Now it’s something of a ghost town.
 The half-mile beach is a good sandy one, dunes and a holiday park behind it.
 The tide here goes out almost half-a-mile.
 Marsh Villa Garden: Lovely, privately owned, garden, open Sunday to Wednesday from April to October.
 Superb herbaceous borders, rockery, roses, pond, bog garden, woodland and more.
 Teas.
-Entrance on R, soon after the Royal Inn and almost opposite where yu go left down steps into woodland at Par Marsh.
-St. Blazey: Nothing to commend it, except the attractive grouping of pub and church (thirsting after righteousness?)
+Entrance on R, soon after the Royal Inn and almost opposite where you go left down steps into woodland at Par Marsh.
+St. Blazey: Nothing to commend it, except the attractive grouping of pub and church (is that thirsting after righteousness?)
 Eden Project: Cornwall’s major tourist attraction and, at the same time, an important ecological venture.
 Founded by Tim Smit, who also re-vivified Heligan Garden, it needs at least half-a-day for a worthwhile visit.
 It’s expensive but tends to offer good discounts (including to walkers and cyclists) and incentives.

 Useful Information